Sales Tools to Increase Tradeshow ROI

 We all know, the quality of leads can matter as much as or more than the quantity of leads.
 Unfortunately, we can’t normally know the quality of leads until weeks or months later, after a salesperson’s time is spent following up to determine who is interested and to what degree.

 With the right solution, you can pinpoint ROI much more precisely and sooner. which means you can spend your tradeshow dollars more wisely going forward.
-You can analyze ROI in several ways, cost/leads, cost/opportunities, cost/closed-deals, cost/leads-in-your-ICP, cost/qualified-leads.
+You can analyze ROI in several ways, cost per lead, cost per opportunity, cost per closed-deal, cost per leads-in-your-ICP, cost per qualified-leads.

 I mentioned that the right solutions can help you to actually increase your ROI (not just to measure it).
 The reasons are that faster follow-up and more targeted follow-up increases conversion of leads-to-opportunities.
 You and your salespeople will be much happier.